-As mentioned above, the last edition of the GRI Guidelines was published in May 2014.
-It has been developed with the aim of supporting organizations in a new standardized approach to sustainability reporting, able to provide relevant insights to present sustainability information in different formats of reporting (Sustainability Report, Integrated Report, Annual Report, etc.).
-The GRI-G4 Guidelines mark a significant change as compared to the previous versions: a greater emphasis has been placed on 'material aspects'.
-The G4 guidelines are also aligned with the OECD guidelines, UNGC principles and the GHG Protocol.
-They are mandatory for all reports published after 31.12.2015 and for all those organisations that have never published a sustainability report according to GRI.
+As mentioned above, the last edition of the GRI guidelines was published in May 2014.
+It has been developed with the aim of supporting organizations in a new standardized approach to sustainability reporting, which able to provide relevant insights to present sustainability information in different formats of reporting (sustainability report, integrated report, annual report, etc.).
+The GRI G4 guidelines mark a significant change as compared with the previous versions: A greater emphasis has been placed on "material aspects."
+The G4 guidelines are also aligned with the OECD guidelines, United Nations Global Compact principles, and the GHG Protocol.
+They are mandatory for all reports published after 31.12.2015 and for all those organizations that have never published a sustainability report according to GRI.

-The G4 Guidelines are subdivided into Reporting Principles and Standard Disclosures.
-The former (Reporting Principles) should be applied by all organisations to ensure transparency and are in turn subdivided into Principles for Defining Report Content (Table 1) and Principles for Defining Report Quality (Table 2).
-The latter (Standard Disclosures) are subdivided into General and Specific.
+The G4 guidelines are subdivided into reporting principles and standard disclosures.
+The former (reporting principles) should be applied by all organizations to ensure transparency and are in turn subdivided into principles for defining report content (Table 1) and principles for defining report quality (Table 2).
+The latter (standard disclosures) are subdivided into general and specific.

-Regarding the quality principles of the sustainability report, it can be noted that GRI Guidelines allow not only the preparation of a sustainability report but also the development of the phases prior to it, regarding the collection of data and information.
-All this constitutes a complex and articulated cycle, where only in the final stages we have the preparation and the communication to stakeholders.
-The importance of the stakeholder figure (internal and external) is therefore highlighted as the main actor and the first target of the sustainability report.
+Regarding the quality principles of the sustainability report, it can be noted that GRI guidelines allow not only the preparation of a sustainability report but also the development of the phases prior to it,